The Jigsaw Man (film): Production

 Recorded at Sound Lab Studios, Los Angeles, California.

 Song & theme published by P.G.G.
 (Chappell Aznavour Ltd.)

 Release

-The film was given a 15 rating by the BBFC in August 1983 and was released by Thorn EMI.
+The film was rated certificate 15 by the BBFC in August 1983 and was released by Thorn EMI.

 The Jigsaw Man was released in DVD format in 2002 by Prism Leisure with the special features being limited to chapter selection options.

 Reception

-On Rotten Tomatoes, The Jigsaw Man holds a rating of 41% from 17 reviews.
+On Rotten Tomatoes, The Jigsaw Man holds a rating of 39% from 18 reviews.